 Throughout the day, debits and credits to the Participant's securities and settlement accounts will result in corresponding changes in its Collateral Monitor.
 Conceptually, every DVP transaction translates into a collateral flow and a cash flow, one a credit and the other a debit.
 The net value of these two flows is used to update the Collateral Monitor.
 Since the value of securities as collateral is subject to a haircut on the market value, the cash component of each transaction is generally greater in value than its securities component.
 Thus, the processing of a DVP transaction generally results in an increase in the deliverer's Collateral Monitor and a decrease in the receiver's Collateral Monitor, based on the difference between the collateral value of the securities and the settlement value of the transaction.
-When processing a transaction, DTC verifies that the deliverers and receiver's Collateral Monitor will not become negative when the transaction is processed.
-If the transaction would cause either party to be under-collateralized, the transaction will remain in a pending status until the deficient account has sufficient collateral to allow for processing.
+When processing a transaction, DTC verifies that the deliverers and receiver's Collateral Monitor will not become negative when the transaction will remain in a pending status until the deficient account has sufficient collateral to allow for processing.